lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

 ##  Direct POP with No Signature Mechanism  {#DirectPOPwithNoSignature}

-This section looks at the messages that would flow in the event that an enrollment is done for an encryption-only cerrtificate using a direct POP method.
+This section looks at the messages that would flow in the event that an enrollment is done for an encryption-only certificate using a direct POP method.
 Instead of assuming that the certification requester already has a signing-only certificate as in
 {{DirectPOPforRSACertificate}}, here the No Signature mechanism from